EMSA-TECHNOLOGY/blue-prod-lodash/README.md

-# @sailshq/lodash
+# blue-prod-lodash

-A fork of Lodash 3.10.x with ongoing maintenance from the [Sails core team](http://sailsjs.com/about).
+A fork of Lodash 3.10.x with ongoing maintenance from the [blue-prod core team](https://github.com/EMSA-TECHNOLOGY/blue-prod#team).

 This repo will only be updated when there are immediate, material issues affecting expected usage, like [this one](https://github.com/lodash/lodash/issues/2768).
 Our goal is to diverge as little as possible, and to encourage the use of Lodash 4 and above whenever possible.
 This repo is really just for us, and anyone else who really likes Lodash 3 exactly the way it is.